The Fascinating History of the Audi Logo Design

 - The clean, fuss-free design allows flexible use, unlike busy car logos with detailed icons or symbols.

-- Ring's design gives the Audi logo mass appeal globally, overcoming language or cultural barriers.
+- Ring’s design gives the Audi logo global mass appeal, overcoming language and cultural barriers.

 Pride and Trustworthiness

-- The longevity of the logo is seen as signifying Audi's manufacturing heritage and technical competence.
+- The longevity of the logo is seen as a sign of Audi’s manufacturing heritage and technical competence.

 - The emblem is integrally linked to Audi’s hard-won racing pedigree.